About

 ENSEMBLE MEMBERS

-Danielle Elizabeth: Director, Dance, Percussion, Vocals, Baglamas
+Danielle Elizabeth: Director, Dance, Percussion, Octave Mandolin, Vocals, Baglamas

 Bevin Victoria: Dance, Percussion, Vocals